optimatika/ojAlgo-extensions/ojAlgo-commons-math3/README.md

 # ojAlgo Apache Commons Math integration

 Contains classes to convert between ojAlgo and Apache matrix implementations.
-In particular Apache's matrix instanes can have  their elements supplied directly to ojAlg's matrix decompositions internal storage without allocating intermediate memory. ojAlgo matrix decompositions are typcally perform better.
+In particular Apache's matrix instanes can have  their elements supplied directly to ojAlg's matrix decompositions internal storage without allocating intermediate memory. ojAlgo matrix decompositions typcally perform better.

+## Use Commons Math LP solver from ExpressionsBasedModel

+* Add this dependency to your project.
+Here's how to do that using maven:

 ```xml
 <!-- https://mvnrepository.com/artifact/org.ojalgo/ojalgo-commons-math3 -->